 If you or anyone you know happens to react this way then I offer two responses: first, corporations can only have power over people if the state grants them special privileges in the form of either regulations restricting competition, or in the form of subsidies granted to them.
 In a free market, a corporation’s success is dependent upon whether or not they produce something which other people value and are willing to pay for.
 Second, the word “private” in this context simply refers to the people, and not specifically business people, but everyone including you and I, engaging in voluntary transactions.

 If there is something that both limited government advocates, and those on the left can agree on, it is that whenever government and business begin to mingle, the outcome is never good.
 Much of the hostility towards capitalism is rooted in this mix of government and business, but this is NOT capitalism.
-Some have dubbed this as “crony capitalism”, but I don’t agree with this term because it places capitalism in a category that it does not deserve to be in.
-Instead “cronyism” should be looked at as its own form of fascism, without any connection to capitalism.
+Some have dubbed this as “crony capitalism”, but I don’t agree with this term because it places it in a category that it does not deserve to be in.
+Instead “cronyism” should be looked at as its own form of fascism, without any connection.
 Cronyism is definitely a problem in this country, and free market advocates are unfairly being lumped into the same category as these crony statists.
 Those advocating for capitalism are actively trying to get rid of cronyism by shrinking the power of the institution that the cronies spend large amounts of money lobbying, which is the state.
-The distinction between cronyism and capitalism must be made clear to those who are unfamiliar with free market ideas so that they do not confuse the two and thus do not potentially develop a hatred of the wrong idea.
+The distinction between cronyism and must be made clear to those who are unfamiliar with free market ideas so that they do not confuse the two and thus do not potentially develop a hatred of the wrong idea.

-My intention here is simply to challenge people’s fabricated perceptions of what capitalism is.
+My intention here is simply to challenge people’s fabricated perceptions of what it is.
 There are people out there who make far better cases for capitalism than I could ever make, but what I want to do here is to clarify the foundation on which capitalism rests, which is voluntary exchange.
-I understand that there are those people who do hate capitalism and see it as evil while also knowing (or believing that they know) what it actually means, but if we make it clear what the basis of capitalism is and what it is not, then we will have a better chance of fighting against the horrifying image of capitalism that the media and academia have dishonestly constructed.
-In short, capitalism is not about making the rich richer, capitalism is not about greed, and capitalism is not about putting business above people.
+I understand that there are those people who do hate it and see it as evil while also knowing (or believing that they know) what it actually means, but if we make it clear what the basis of it is and what it is not, then we will have a better chance of fighting against the horrifying image of capitalism that the media and academia have dishonestly constructed.
+In short, capitalism is not about making the rich richer, is not about greed, and is not about putting business above people.
 Capitalism is freedom.

 * Naseem Husain am from Houston Texas, currently attending the University of Texas at Austin.
 He is a passionate Libertarian looking to spread the ideas of liberty one article at a time.